Colby-hin/threat-hunting-scenario-tor/README.md

 ---

-### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution
+### 3. Searched the DeviceProcessEvents Table for TOR Browser Execution

-Searched for any indication that user "employee" actually opened the TOR browser.
-There was evidence that they did open it at `2024-11-08T22:17:21.6357935Z`.
-There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.
+Searched for any indication that user azureuser actually opened the TOR browser.
+There was evidence that they did open it at Feb 22, 2026 8:13:56 PM.
+There were several other instances of firefox.exe (TOR) as well as tor.exe spawned afterwards.

 **Query used to locate events:**